 The structured doctoral programme “Music matters” is designed as a 4 year programme with specific courses complementing the work on the PhD thesis, as described in the illustration below.

-The third year will focus on writing and finalizing the PhD thesis.
+The third year (final phase) will focus on writing and finalizing the PhD thesis.
 Therefore, the milestones are the completion, submission and defense of the PhD thesis.
 In order to support this important phase and ensure an intensive exchange with the supervision team, we will offer a writing retreat.
 In additon to the mobility and networking aspects, professional experience such as teaching may be gained during the third year.
 Ideally, graduation takes place at the end of the third year.

 Depending on the individual timetable, the fourth year can also offer the possibility to shape future perspectives, such as writing an application for third-party funding or applying for post-doctoral positions and fellowships.